 Among the earliest Southeast Asian books to come to the Library of Congress was a collection obtained in Singapore in 1842 by the U.S. Exploring Expedition led by Lt.
 Charles Wilkes.
 The expedition collected Malay manuscripts and early printed books with the assistance of Alfred North, an American missionary in Singapore.
 This collection was first placed in the care of the National Institution for the Promotion of Science and stored at the Patent Office in the 1840s.
 Later in 1857, the collection was moved to the Smithsonian Institution, which later transferred the collection to the Library in 1866.
 Included are rare manuscripts written in the script used by the Bugis of South Sulawesi who controlled an extensive trading network of which Singapore was a central part.
 Other items of note are an 1843 manuscript copy of Hikayat Abdullah, a rare edition of the famed Malay author Mushi Abdullah’s autobiography, and an 1840 Mission Press edition of Sejarah Melayu, an important Malay history written in 1612.
 The Wilkes expedition also acquired a collection of forty-six nineteenth-century Malay letters, mainly from Malay kings and notables to William Farquhar, a key figure in the founding of modern Singapore.
 Among the letters is the only known extant Malay letter from a reigning female monarch from the nineteenth century.

-The Southeast Asian collection also contains palm leaf manuscripts and folding books from Burma, Laos, Thailand, and Indonesia.
+The Southeast Asian collection also contains palm leaf manuscripts and folding books from Burma, Laos, Thailand, Cambodia, and Indonesia.
 Religious texts in Balinese, Burmese, and Tai-languages make up a good portion of these holdings.
 Examples of these are an especially fine collection of Burmese manuscripts in the Pali language as well as a Tipitaka in Pali using Burmese script that was presented to the Library in 1949 as part of a large Burmese donation.
 In addition, a special Thai Tipitaka was presented to the Library by Thailand’s King Chulalongkorn (Rama V) in 1905.
-While religious works form the core of the palm leaf and folding book collection, astrology, medicine, magic, literature, and folk tales are major topics that surface in texts.
+While religious works form the core of the palm leaf and folding book collection, astrology, medicine, magic, literature, and folk tales are major topics that surface in these texts.

 Beyond palm leaf manuscripts and folding books, several examples of Vietnamese dynastic histories are also represented in the collection, including texts printed from early woodblocks at the former imperial palace at Hue.
 In addition, the Library holds a wide range of reprints from early works that have been translated from Vietnam’s old Chinese-character writing system into modern Vietnamese.